-The appointment itself will only take 10-15 minutes if everything is in order, but sometimes there are delays and a queue, so allow an hour.
+The appointment itself will only take 10-15 minutes if everything is in order, but sometimes there are long delays and a queue, so allow an hour or two.
 You'll be given an on-line tracking number for a website tracking system.
 It's in Russian, but use google translator to track the progress of the passport.

 The passport will be sent to you by courier once it has been processed if you supply a pre-addressed return courier envelope (record tracking number).

 Applications for children over 14 and for adults (over 18) must be sent to Russia.
 These applications are only sent off every couple of months, so naturally the process takes time - 3 months is a minimum you should expect, but some have been 5 months.
 Add this to the time taken to get a translator to fill in the form, get an appointment, and you'll see why it's unwise to book travel until you have the passport.